 \subsection{Processing and cataloging}

-For the analysis presented here, we use both the single-epoch (SE) and multi-epoch (ME, a.k.a. ``coadd'') catalogs described in \cite{Morganson2018}.
+For the analysis presented here, we make use of two distinct types of object catalogs produced during standard \des\ processing \citep{Morganson2018}: the single-epoch (SE) produced for each individual exposure, and the multi-epoch (a.k.a. ``coadd'') catalogs produced from an image averaging all exposures.

 The SE catalogs used for this search come from the ``Final Cut'' reduction of the internal ``Y4A1'' data release.
 This processing includes the detrending and calibration of the raw CCD data.
 Artifacts such as saturated pixels close to bright stars, cosmic rays and streaks are masked, sky background template images are subtracted from the science image, and the PSF is modeled via the bright stars.
 Sources are detected in the images using \textsc{SExtractor} \citep{Bertin1996}, with its default $3 \times 3$-pixel filter first being applied to the image.
 The detection criteria are that a source needs 6 pixels ($\mathtt{DETECT\_MINAREA} = 6$) above the detection threshold $\mathtt{DETECT\_THRESH} = \mathtt{ANALYSIS\_THRESH} = 1.5$.
 A variety of position, flux, and shape measurements are made on each object and recorded in the output SE catalog.